Best Food for Baby Peacocks | Tips and Guide

 Like other poultry, peacocks can also be fed with commercial feeds such as the following products:

-Manna Pro Gamebird Showbird Crumbles|Formulated for birds with Vitamins & Minerals|5 Pounds
+Manna Pro Gamebird Showbird Crumbles | Formulated with Vitamins & Minerals | 5 Pounds

 • ZINFOD Dried Black Soldier Fly Larvae provide peacocks with extra calcium, essential amino and fatty acids, and minerals.
 This product is free of additives and preservatives and is considered a sustainable source of protein.